 Who is eligible to have a Bellingham Birth Center birth?

 Any woman wanting an unmedicated childbirth who has a straightforward medical history, and who is having a normal pregnancy can have their baby with us.
 We cannot work with women who have had a cesarean in the past, or who are pregnant with twins.
 We can work with women who have a variety of controlled medical conditions, such as hypothyroidism, diet-controlled gestational diabetes, and we can work with women who are over 40.
-The best approach is either to call the birth center directly or talk with your midwife about your particular situation to see if midwifery care and birth center birth is right for you.
+The best approach is either to call or email the birth center directly or talk with your midwife about your particular situation to see if midwifery care and birth center birth is right for you.

 Is it safe to have a baby outside the hospital?

-“The safety and effectiveness of birth center care have been demonstrated…” We are quoting the most recent study released in 2013 from the Journal of Midwifery & Women’s Health which looked at 15,574 planned birth center births in USA.
+“The safety and effectiveness of birth center care have been demonstrated…” We are quoting a study published in 2013 from the Journal of Midwifery & Women’s Health which looked at 15,574 planned birth center births in USA.
 This and many previous studies – collectively looking at thousands of births – all conclude that for healthy “low-risk” women, this is not only a safe, but a very satisfying and cost-effective way to give birth.
 (Stapleton, Osborne, Illuzzi.
 Outcomes of Care in Birth Centers: Demonstration of a Durable Model.
 Journal of Midwifery and Women’s Health.
 2013;58:3-14.
 2013).
 Copies of this and other birth center related studies are available at Bellingham Birth Center.
 An annotated guide to the literature on out-of-hospital birth (be it home or birth center birth) can be found HERE.

 Do I also have to see a doctor during my pregnancy if I have a midwife?